kaBeech/tensort/README.md

 ## Library

-This package contains implementations of each algorithm discussed above.
+This package provides implementations of the following algorithms wrapped for integer sorting:
-Notably, it provides the following:

-  - Customizable Tensort

   - Standard Logarithmic Tensort

+  - Basic Robustsort with Permutationsort adjudicator

-  - Standard Tensort with customizable Bytesize
+  - Basic Robustsort with Bogosort adjudicator

+  - Basic Magic Robustsort

-  - Mundane Robustsort with Permutationsort adjudicator
+  - Recursive Robustsort with Permutationsort adjudicator

-  - Mundane Robustsort with Bogosort adjudicator
+  - Recursive Robustsort with Bogosort adjudicator

-  - Magic Robustsort
+  - Recursive Magic Robustsort

-In the 1.0.0.0 release there will also be a wrapper around top-level Tensort (Logarithmic) and Robustsort (Magic) that will allow for easy use without dealing with Type conversions.
+It also provides many more algorithms and helper functions wrapped for both Bit and Record sorting so you can make your own Tensort variants!

 Check the code in `src/` or the documentation on Hackage/Hoogle for more details.